omgitsads/nwrug-coffeescript/overview/overview.md

 <!SLIDE>

-## Output passes through JSLint without warnings
+## Output passes JSLint, pretty printed and generally very readable

 <!SLIDE>

 ## "It's Just Javascript"

+<!SLIDE>

+## Used by 37Signals, Github and more!

 <!SLIDE bullets incremental>